A Policy Iteration Method for Inverse Mean Field Games: Convergence of the policy iteration method for inverse MFG problems

 The last line uses $(u^{(k)}, m^{(k)}), (u^*,m^*)\in\XTM\cap \{1/K\le m\le K,\ |u|^{(1)}_Q \le K\}$ and \eqref{eq:Lipschitz-Tk}.
 Taking the limit $k\to\infty$, from \eqref{eq:converge-um-fix-point}, we obtain \eqref{eq:converge-b-fix-point}. \end{proof}

 The proof is mainly based on the parabolic estimates in \Cref{PROP:Parabolic Estimate Strong,PROP:Parabolic Estimate Weak}, by bounding the coefficients and source term of the parabolic equations (such as \eqref{EQ:T}) in the definition of the fixed-point iteration operator.
 With the discussion \eqref{eq:q-DpHDu} and \eqref{eq:B-simplify}, the theorem and proof can be extended to a general Hamiltonian by adding regularity assumptions on $H(\bp)$.
+Since only the Lipschitz continuity and the boundedness of $F$ are used in the proof, it can be naturally generalized to nonlocal and monotone $F$ with similar smoothness and boundedness assumptions.
+In addition, the MFG setup can be changed to impose the terminal condition $u(x,T) = F_T(m(x,T))$.
+In this case, the algorithm and the proof still hold, with additional regularity assumptions required on $F_T$ instead of $u_T$.

 For the cases with different types of data $\DataFun(\bx)$, if we assume the existence of the solution to the linear inverse problem in step (ii), denoted again using the notation $b^{(k)} = \cB(q^{(k)}, m^{(k)})(\bx)$.
 Additionally, with regularity assumptions on $\cB$, we can derive a similar convergence theorem.
 However, the existence remains a nontrivial question even for the case (i) with $u(\bx, 0)$ data, which is an inverse parabolic source problem with the final overdetermination \cite{Isakov-Book06,Isakov-Book90,Isakov-CPAM91}.